C-PTSD Recovery and Relationship Counseling in Uptown Dallas

 -

-Considering that therapy is an investment on your part in so many ways, this question is so helpful to ask at the beginning and one of the many reasons why free consults are helpful, because the answer is genuinely different for each person.
-Some clients come in with a specific event to process (a painful breakup or recent traumatic incident) or a concrete goal (preparing for marriage or engagement), and are ready to “graduate” therapy after three to five months.
-Others with complex trauma or long-standing relationship cycles need deeper work and find that twelve to eighteen months gives them the space to really feel safe, open up, and process effectively.
-At Attachment Lab, we check in regularly on your goals and ask for feedback so that you're never in therapy longer than is meaningful to you or rushed out before you're ready.
+Length of Treatment: Considering that therapy is an investment on your part in so many ways, this question is so valid and one of the many reasons why free consults are helpful, because the answer is genuinely different for each person.
+Some clients come in with a specific event to process (a painful breakup) or a concrete goal (preparing for marriage or engagement), and are ready to “graduate” therapy after three to five months.
+Others with complex trauma or long-standing relationship cycles need deeper work and find that eight to twelve months gives them the space to really feel safe, open up, and process effectively.
+The majority of my clients notice tangible improvement within the fist eight weeks and sustained growth thereafter, but I check in regularly on your goals and ask for feedback so that you're never in therapy longer than is meaningful to you or rushed out before you're ready.

 -